Updated: 20th February 2023

-Scientists have proven that - certainly in the case of honey bees, sound vibrations are picked up by organs in the legs, called subgenual organs.
-Read more about this on the page Do Bees Have Ears.
+Scientists have proven that (certainly in the case of honey bees), sound vibrations are picked up by organs in the legs, called subgenual organs.
+Read more about this on my page Do Bees Have Ears.

 Bees are exposed to all kinds of micro-organisms and bacteria in the soil that could build up and hamper the bee, for example, either by causing infections or by clogging up the hairs that are so important for things like carrying pollen and keeping warm.

 Bees even have special adaptations on their feet to help them keep spic and span.
-The antennae of bees perform an extremely important function, and so to help keep them clean, bees have special 'antennae cleaners' located on the front legs.
+For example, the antennae of bees perform an extremely important function, and so to help keep them clean, bees have special 'antennae cleaners' located on the front legs.

 However, cleanliness also requires that mites and other pests are dealt with and kept at bay.